tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 ### 12. Everyone Do: Trading Dashboard (20 min)

 In this activity, instructors will walk students through creating a trading dashboard with Panel using the evaluation metrics generated from prior activities.
-At this point in time, students should already have exposure to creating dashboards using Panel.
+At this point, students should already have exposure to creating dashboards using Panel.

 The purpose of this activity is to show students how to create a trading dashboard using the already shown (Unit 6) Panel dashboard library.
 In particular, students will once again define rows, columns, and tabs, as well as serve the trading dashboard as an actual web application.

 **Files:** [trading_dashboard.ipynb](Activities/08-Ins_Trading_Dashboard/Solved/trading_dashboard.ipynb)

-Before moving onto the walk through, quickly review the following:
+Before moving onto the walkthrough, quickly review the following:

 * What is Panel?

   **Answer:** Panel is a high-level dashboarding library that allows a user to create custom interactive web apps and dashboards by connecting user-defined widgets, plots, images, tables, or text.
-In addition, Panel works with other visualization libraries such as Plotly Express or Hvplot via extensions.
+Also, Panel works with other visualization libraries such as Plotly Express or Hvplot via extensions.

 * What is a dashboard?